Robert V. Welch

 Robert Vincent Welch (May 26, 1927 – September 11, 1992) was an American businessman, politician, and civic leader from Indianapolis, Indiana.

 Welch was a businessman and community leader in Indianapolis from the 1950s until his death in 1992.
 He was considered by many to be the key person in building consensus to bring a National Football League franchise to Indianapolis throughout the late 1970s and early 1980s and subsequently one of the main catalysts to build the Hoosier Dome in the early 1980s.
 As a businessman, he had great success in real estate and also by starting or buying and running many other companies - managing many of his investments through his main development company, RV Welch Investments.
-In the community, he was the runner-up in the general election for mayor of Indianapolis in 1975 and is credited as the primary force to save Cathedral High School from closure when the Brothers of Holy Cross decided to close the school in 1973 - remaining chairman of Cathedral's board from 1973 to 1987.
+Welch is credited as the primary force to save Cathedral High School from closure when the Brothers of Holy Cross decided to close the school in 1973 - remaining chairman of Cathedral's board from 1973 to 1987.
 He was recognized by the Indianapolis Business Journal as one of the "Top 50 Most Influential People of the Century" in Indianapolis.
+He was the unsuccessful Democratic nominee in the 1975 election for mayor of Indianapolis.
 He died in a mid-air plane collision in 1992 while on a business trip for the state of Indiana.
-He was one of ten children and he and his wife, Carolyn, had three children.

 Early life, education and personal life

 Welch was the seventh of ten children that grew up on the northside of Indianapolis near St. Joan of Arc (SJOA) Church and School.
-He was the son of Leo F. Welch (1893-1956) and Kathyleen Breen Welch.
-Bob's father was the president of Celtic Federal Savings & Loan in Indianapolis, which was the bank for Irish and other immigrant families that was founded by Leo's father, John R. Welch Sr. (1856-1934).
+He was the son of Leo F. Welch (1893–1956) and Kathyleen Breen Welch.
+Bob's father was the president of Celtic Federal Savings & Loan in Indianapolis, which was the bank for Irish and other immigrant families that was founded by Leo's father, John R. Welch Sr. (1856–1934).

 Welch graduated from Cathedral High School of Indianapolis in 1945 and served in World War II for eleven months before attending the University of Notre Dame, from which he graduated in the winter of 1950 with US Representative John F. Kennedy as the commencement speaker.
 Welch was known by many to be a Notre Dame football supporter and attended most games - home or away - for more than two decades.
 After Notre Dame, Welch served in the Korean War (as he had not served the twelve-month minimum in WWII).
 His oldest brother, Leo F. Welch Jr., had been killed in the South Pacific in WWII.

 Welch married Carolyn Finn, whom he had known from his childhood as a classmate at SJOA, on December 1, 1956, at SJOA Church.
 They had three children, Maura K., Robert V. Jr., and Elizabeth, and they have seven grandchildren.